 Much has been made of the fact that Motorola's shiny new flagship is made (or at least assembled) in America.
 But there's a downside to this: it looks as though aspiring Motorola customers in Europe, Asia, Australia, and the rest of the world will have to do without.
 Motorola has made it clear that the Moto X is only for the US, Canada, and Latin American markets.

 Gordon Gekko tells us that "Greed is Good," a sentiment that I happen to agree with under the circumstances. n Amazon's continuing effort to be the first place everybody turns to for their Internet purchases, the online retail giant has updated its Android Appstore to v5.0 and now supports "nearly 200" countries.
 Thanks to an announcement last month, we know that this expansion propels the precise count from merely 7 markets up to a shocking 195.
+While Amazon's list counts a few non-sovereign nations and dependent territories, the total coverage still soars well above Apple's 155 or Google's 134 (for paid apps).
 Read More

 If an official AOSP build and CyanogenMod support have got you hot and bothered to try out Sony's latest entry into the tablet world, there's good news.
 The Xperia Tablet Z is now officially available through Sony's partner channels worldwide, according to a press release issued this morning.
 This much-anticipated 1080p tablet is the larger brother to the Xperia Z smartphone, in both design and hardware terms.
 Sony's US store still shows a pre-order doesn't list any retailers, but Amazon shows the 16GB and 32GB models at $499 and $599, respectively, arriving on Friday the 24th.
+Newegg has it coming in the day after.
 Read More

 A few days ago, Facebook quietly released its Pages Manager app for Android to the Play Store.
 The app, which had been making iOS-toting page managers' lives easier for quite some time, was a welcome addition, save for one thing: it could only be installed in Australia, Canada, and New Zealand, leaving US users in the dark.